1917 |

 Hebern |

-invented by Edward Hugh Hebern, was the first of
+machine, invented by Edward Hugh Hebern, was the

-The scrambled wiring had the effect of a
+scrambled wiring has the effect of a substitution

-the rotor turned on each depressing of a key.
+on each depressing of a key.
+Although the machine

 cipher machines.
 [1] [2] [3] |